Barry Cable: Playing career

-After being rejected by Western Australian football powerhouse for being "too small" – his playing height was listed as 168 cm, or five-and-a-half feet – Cable signed with in 1962.
-He began his career as a wingman, but late in 1963 was moved to his familiar position of rover.
-In his first full season there, 1964, Cable would win the first of three Sandover Medals, the highest individual honour in the WAFL.
-Cable was awarded the Tassie Medal as the best player at the 1966 Australian National Football Carnival, as well as selection in the All-Australian team.
-The same year, he played in the first of three consecutive premierships with Perth, winning the Simpson Medal as the best player in all three grand finals, as well as a further Sandover Medal in 1968.
+After being rejected by WAFL powerhouse for being "too small"—his height was listed as 168 cm (5 ft 6 in)—Cable signed with in 1962.
+He began his career as a wingman, but late in the 1963 season was moved to rover.
+In his first full season in the position in 1964, Cable won the first of three Sandover Medals, the highest individual honour in the WAFL.
+He was awarded the Tassie Medal as the best player at the 1966 Australian National Football Carnival and earned selection in the All-Australian team.
+That same year, he played in the first of three consecutive premierships with Perth, winning the Simpson Medal as the best player in all three Grand Finals, as well as a second Sandover Medal in 1968.

 North Melbourne (1970)

-Cable's first coach at Perth was former premiership captain Ern Henfry, who alerted the Blues about the talented young rover.
-So in 1964, Carlton invited Cable to Melbourne and signed him on a "Form Four", which meant that for the next two seasons he was tied to Carlton if he were to play in Victoria.
-But Cable had no desire to move interstate, despite the repeated urging from Carlton.
-During the following three seasons, Perth president Cliff Houghton forbade Cable from negotiating with VFL clubs, and when on 6 July 1969 this ban was lifted and Cable spoke with he did not decide to move.
-It was not until secretary Ron Joseph flew over to Perth and met with Cable personally in 1969 that Cable decided to play in Victoria.
-In August of that year, Cable signed a form four with the North Melbourne Football Club, enabling him to transfer to the Victorian Football League (VFL).
-The secretary of North Melbourne, Ron Joseph, said Cable was "genuinely interested in playing League football", and wanted to "prove himself in Victorian football".
-At the time Cable made his initial move to Victoria, were a struggling team, still a few years away from becoming one of the powerhouses of the decade.
-1970 was a miserable year for the Kangaroos as they finished last on the ladder, but Cable justified the hype over his reputation by winning the Syd Barker Medal and finishing fourth in the Brownlow Medal vote count.
-However, North Melbourne were unable to meet a clause in his contract, which required them to pay Perth $71,000 to retain Cable's services.
-This was a large sum, especially in the days when being a VFL footballer was not a full-time profession as it would become in later decades.
-As a result, Cable returned to Western Australia.
+Cable's first coach at Perth, former premiership captain Ern Henfry, alerted Carlton to the talented young rover.
+In 1964, Carlton invited Cable to Melbourne and signed him to a "Form Four", tying him to Carlton for two seasons if he chose to play in Victoria.
+However, Cable had no desire to move interstate despite repeated urging from the club.
+For the next three seasons, Perth president Cliff Houghton forbade Cable from negotiating with VFL clubs.
+When this ban was lifted on 6 July 1969, Cable met with but declined to relocate.
+Later in 1969, secretary Ron Joseph flew to Perth to meet with Cable personally, successfully convincing him to play in Victoria.
+In August 1969, Cable signed a Form Four with North Melbourne, enabling his transfer to the Victorian Football League (VFL).
+Joseph stated that Cable was "genuinely interested in playing League football" and wanted to "prove himself in Victorian football".

+When Cable moved to Victoria, North Melbourne was a struggling team, finishing last on the ladder in 1970.
+Despite the team's poor performance, Cable justified his reputation by winning the club's best and fairest award, the Syd Barker Medal, and finishing fourth in the Brownlow Medal count.
+However, North Melbourne was unable to meet a contractual clause requiring them to pay Perth $71,000 to retain his services permanently.
+As a result, Cable returned to Western Australia at the end of the season.

 Perth Football Club (1971–1973)

-Back at Perth, Cable captain-coached the Perth Football Club in 1972 and 1973 and won his third Sandover Medal in the latter year.
+Upon returning to Perth, Cable captain-coached the Perth Football Club during the 1972 and 1973 seasons, winning his third Sandover Medal in 1973.